 So... what’s the use for gold, then?

-Over the long term (1949-2009) gold has been a poor financial investment for the French (low profitability, high level of risk, weak purchasing power, negative risk premium, no regular income).
+Over the long term (1949-2009), gold has been a bad financial investment for the French saver (low returns, high level of risk, low purchasing power, negative risk premium and no regular income).

-On the other hand, gold constitutes an excellent means of protection against the risks of conjectural and, a fortiori, structural instability, because it becomes quite attractive in periods of financial, economic, political or social crises.
+On the other hand, gold constitutes an excellent means of protection against cyclical and, a fortiori, structural risks of instability, since it becomes quite attractive in periods of financial, economic, political or social crises.

 So gold is not the universal panacea, but it is at least a “safe haven” investment, to paraphrase the media at large.
 As far as I’m concerned, I consider gold not as an investment, but as the best wealth insurance there is.
 And, as is the case with all insurance policies, one should subscribe before an accident happens.